suprafrontal/hemato.ai.docs/README.md

 Now that Slate is all set up your machine, you'll probably want to learn more about [editing Slate markdown](https://github.com/tripit/slate/wiki/Markdown-Syntax), or [how to publish your docs](https://github.com/tripit/slate/wiki/Deploying-Slate).

+If you'd prefer to use Docker, instructions are available [in the wiki](https://github.com/tripit/slate/wiki/Docker).

 Companies Using Slate
 ---------------------------------